Shenming-Ji/Shenming-Ji.github.io/_pages/about.md

 ---
 permalink: /
-title: "😊Hello there, I'm Shenming!"
+title: "Hello there, I'm Shenming!😊"
 author_profile: true
 redirect_from:
   - /about/